 AMERICAN FUNDS TARGET DATE RETIREMENT SERIES

-A portion of the income dividends distributed by American Funds Emerging Markets Bond Fund, American Funds Strategic Bond Fund and Capital World Bond Fund during 2019 may be classified as a return of capital.
+A portion of the income dividends distributed by American Funds Emerging Markets Bond Fund during 2019 was classified as a return of capital.
+See "Form 8937: Report of Organizational Actions" in our Tax Center at capitalgroup.com/taxes for more information.
 The actual amount of return of capital will be reported in Box 3 “Nondividend Distributions” of the 2019 1099-DIV (available late January).